Private Hot tubs at Kernock Cottages

-Do Not use the hot tub in very windy weather – we are on an exposed site, and high winds could rip the covers and lifters from the tub, causing considerable damage.
+DO NOT use the hot tub in very windy weather – high winds could rip the covers and lifters from the tub, causing considerable damage.
 If there is a risk of gales we will strap the covers down with additional protective straps.

-DO NOT Use glassware in the Tub.
+DO NOT Use glassware in the tub.
 Quality polycarbonate glasses are supplied for your use in the hot tub.
-These are NOT disposable, so please don’t throw them away (that gets VERY expensive!)
+These are NOT disposable, so please don’t throw them away – you can put them in the dishwasher.

 DO NOT Eat food or Smoke in the tub

-DO NOT Introduce mud, stones, sticks, grass, grit etc into the water.
-It isn’t a bath, and grit and mud clogs up the filters and breaks the pumps.
+DO NOT Introduce mud, stones, sticks, grass, grit etc into the water as grit and mud clogs up the filters and breaks the pumps.

 DO NOT Jump into the water or play ball games